marnionrails/bird-neighbors/README.md

 * Navigate to the top level of the repository with the command `$ cd project`
 * Recreate project environment and install required dependencies with terminal command `$ npm install`
 * Create file for storing environmental variables you want to keep secret (such as an API key)`$ touch .env`
+* Open the project in your text editor
+* Add the following two lines of code to the .env file.
+Substitute the two API keys you procured by following the instructions above for the "insert-your-API-key-here" portions of the example code.

+  `EBIRD_API_KEY=insert-your-eBird-API-key-here;`

+  `GEOCODE_API_KEY=insert-your-Google-Cloud-Project-API-key-here;`
 * Create production environment with terminal command `$ npm run build`
 * Open project in a development server in the browser of your choice with the command `$ npm run start`
 * Lint code with the command `$ npm run lint`